Chat with us, powered by LiveChat

 • Undue influence and Wills – This is where one person takes advantage of a relationship with a testator to unlawfully persuade that person to grant them some legacy in the Will.

-• Fraud and Wills – Where there is evidence that the signature on the Will is a forgery;then;it can be challenged.
+• Fraud and Wills – Where there is evidence that the signature on the Will is a forgery, then it can be challenged.

 We offer a fixed-fee Will writing service.
 We pride ourselves on offering an affordable, value for money service.
 To speak to us about making a Will and receive a quote for this service, simply give us a call today 0141 552 9193 .